djannot/ecs-401/ecssync/ecssync.md

 >**Note:** In order to enable performance monitoring for reads and writes when using the ECS-Sync CLI, you must include *--monitor-performance* in your copy command.

-When using the ECS-Sync UI it is also posible to modify a few of these parameters, like the number of threads.
+When using the ECS-Sync UI it is also possible to modify a few of these parameters, like the number of threads.
 Please go through the *Advance options* in the UI to review these options.

 ### 3.3.2 -  ECS-Sync Copy parameters

 This section explains how to configure and tune the most common parameters used in ECS-Sync copies.

+**Task:**

-**Task:** Please re-use the XML file you created in *Section 3.1 - NFS to ECS S3*, modifying source and target, so that you can tune the parameters explained in this section.
+- Please re-use the XML file you created in *Section 3.1 - NFS to ECS S3*, `sample/directory-to-ecs-s3-test.xml`, modifying source and target, so that you can tune the parameters explained in this section.

-- Source: Create a File System according to *Apendix 2 - Generating a data set as a source for the NFS to ECS S3 copy*
+    - Source: Create a File System according to *Apendix 2 - Generating a data set as a source for the NFS to ECS S3 copy
-- Target: Create a bucket called *bucketteargetnfs2*, owned by *ecssync_user2*
+    - Target: Create a bucket called *buckettargetnfs2*, owned by *ecssync_user2*

-Run the copy job as many times as needed in order to play with the different options below.
+- Run the copy job as many times as needed in order to play with the different options below.
 Be aware that the first copy will be a full copy while the following ones will be incremental (faster) copies.

 #### *Number of threads*